yugabyte/yugabyte-db/docs/content/preview/quick-start/docker.md

     mvn install
     ```

-### Create the sample Java application
+### Create a sample Java application

-The following steps demonstrate how to create two java applications, `UniformLoadBalance` and `TopologyAwareLoadBalance`.
+The following steps demonstrate how to create two Java applications, `UniformLoadBalance` and `TopologyAwareLoadBalance`.
 In each, you can create connections in one of two ways: using the `DriverManager.getConnection()` API or using `YBClusterAwareDataSource` and `HikariPool`.
 Both approaches are described.

 #### Uniform load balancing